 Many patients develop infections after surgery with Physiomesh.
 Many patients develop an allergic reaction to the coating used on the plastic.
 Others develop infections as a result of organ perforation caused by their hernia mesh.

-If you have suffered injuries as the result of defective Physiomesh, you may be entitled to financial compensation for:
+If you have suffered injuries as the result of defective Physiomesh, you may be able to file a hernia mesh lawsuit to recover:

 - Past and future medical bills